jpodwys/superagent-cache/README.md

 ## .preventDuplicateCalls(bool)

 When activated, superagent-cache will keep track of all pending AJAX calls.
 If a call is attempted while an identical call is already pending, the duplicate call will not be made.
-When the original AJAX call returns, it's response will be used to respond to all duplicate calls.
+When the original AJAX call returns, its response will be used to respond to all duplicate calls.

 #### Arguments